dacapobench/dacapobench/benchmarks/README.txt

 	   We have had some problems with older versions of maven.

-For more information, invoke ant with the help target in the benchmarks directory ("ant help").
+For more information, run "ant -p" in the benchmarks directory.

 Structure:  Files and Directories